Render vs Fly.io for Solo Developers

 Fly.io wins when global distribution matters.
 The edge deployment model, always-on free tier, and micro VM architecture make it ideal for apps that serve a worldwide audience.
 But the CLI-driven workflow and occasionally confusing pricing mean it's not for everyone.

-My recommendation: pick Render if you want the simplest possible deployment experience.
-Pick Fly.io if you need global edge deployment or an always-on free tier.
+My recommendation: pick Render if you want the simplest possible deployment experience and a genuinely free tier for hobby projects.
+Pick Fly.io if you need global edge deployment or the lowest always-on compute floor and you are comfortable running your own database.
 Both are solid platforms, but they optimize for different priorities.

 Angular vs HTMX for Solo Developers